GEEGABYTE1/GEEGABYTE1/README.md

  - Cosmos 🚀
  - Soccer ⚽️

-## Favourite foods (fruits and vegetables included as well) 😋
- - Tacos 🌮
- - Mangoes 🥭
- - Potatoes 🥔
- - Curry 🍛
- - Soup (any type works!) 🍲

-## Favourite Video Games 🎮
- - Super Smash Bros 🥊
- - Fifa ⚽️

-## Favourite Quote 🌁
- - "*An equation means nothing to me unless it expresses a thought of God*" - Srinavasa Ramanujan

 ## 2021 Goal(s) 🎯
  - Commit more of my time towards coding 💻
  - Making new friends! 👫